paola-yumi-m/Codecademy-Data-Scientist-Career-Path/README.md

 ## [Home Value Trends Project](https://github.com/paola-yumi-m/codecademy_projects/blob/main/zip_codes.sqbpro)

-In this project, I analyzed the data on median estimated values of single family homes by zip codes from the past two decades, using SQLite.
+In this project, I analyzed the data on median estimated values of single family homes by zip codes from the past two decades, using SQLite to apply the concepts I've been learning on the SQL course.
 The csv file was imported from this [link](https://drive.google.com/file/d/1Ew2rS1O_Mu5dUh59rlVw9IhCy_xrwftk/view).

 The project aims to answer the following questions: